wsaunders1014/ShowDoorIcons/README.md

 # ShowDoorIcons

 Forces Door Controls to remain visible on the Wall Layer.

+## THIS REPOSITORY IS OFFICIAL ABBANDONED

+## THIS FUNCTIONALITY WILL BEEN DEVELOPED HERE [FoundryVTT Arms Reach](https://github.com/p4535992/foundryvtt-arms-reach)

 ## Installation